January 25, 2022 By Mark Kantrowitz

-Options for Financial Relief After the End of the Payment Pause and Interest Waiver
+Options for Financial Relief After the End of the Federal Student Loan Payment Pause & Interest Waiver

 The payment pause and interest waiver, which began on March 13, 2020, suspends the repayment obligation on federal student loans held by the U.S. Department of Education.
 This includes all loans made under the William D. Ford Federal Direct Loan Program (Direct Loans) and some loans made under the Federal Family Education Loan Program (FFELP).
 The interest waiver sets the interest rate to zero for the duration of the payment pause.